 This Trading Desk technology provides a way to optimize Ad campaigns for peak performance.
 They do this by utilizing tools and data, which are available through the various different Demand-Side Platforms (DSPs) and Data Management Platforms (DMPs).
 A unique and integral feature of a Trading Desk that contributes to future success is the ability to store and process campaigns that have previously run.

-The main role of the Trading Desk is to provide flexibility and ease of integration between all participants.
+The main role of the Trading Desk is to provide flexibility, security and ease of integration between all participants.
 Simply put, a Trading Desk is a unified point of access to the entire RTB ecosystem.

 To assess the role of the Trading Desk within the RTB ecosystem, we will need to consider the participant’s role and their relationships to one another.